WebAssembly/spec/spectec/test-prose/TEST.md

 Step/store numtype_u0 sz_u1? ao
 1. Let z be the current state.
-2. Assert: Due to validation, a value is on the top of the stack.
+2. Assert: Due to validation, a value of value type numtype_u2 is on the top of the stack.
 3. Pop the value (numtype_u2.CONST c) from the stack.
-4. Assert: Due to validation, a value is on the top of the stack.
+4. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 5. Pop the value (I32.CONST i) from the stack.
 6. Let nt be numtype_u2.
 7. If ((((i + ao.OFFSET) + ($size(nt) / 8)) > |$mem(z, 0).BYTES|) and ((numtype_u0 is nt) and sz_u1? is not defined)), then: